Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Acknowledgments

-Thanks to Alan Lindsay for the code of LOCM.
-The research has been supported by the Alexander von Humboldt Foundation with funds from the Federal Ministry for Education and Research, by the European Research Council (ERC), Grant agreement No. No 885107, and by the Excellence Strategy of the Federal Government and the L\"{a}nder, Germany.
+We thank Patrik Haslum for useful comments.
+The research has been supported by the Alexander von Humboldt Foundation with funds from the German Federal Ministry for Education and Research.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovations programme (Grant agreement No. 885107).
+This project was also funded by the German Federal Ministry of Education and Research (BMBF) and the Ministry of Culture and Science of the German State of North Rhine-Westphalia (MKW) under the Excellence Strategy of the Federal Government and the L\"ander.